 - Exclusive recipe & cooking instructions book (PDF coming Mar 2023)

-- Lifetime streaming access across mobile and desktop devices
+- Streaming access across mobile and desktop devices

 - A special live Q&A session with Chef Hasegawa (Early 2023)